the-turing-way/the-turing-way/book/website/afterword/data-usage-statement.md

 ## User Awareness Statement - Google Analytics
 Google Analytics is [problematic](https://piwik.pro/blog/is-google-analytics-gdpr-compliant/).
-We are working on using an open-source, GDPR-compliant analytics tool like [Matomo](https://matomo.org/) instead.
+We are working on using an open-source, GDPR-compliant analytics tool like [Matomo](https://matomo.org/) or other ethical analytics tools instead.

-For now, we configured Google Analytics to be as GDPR-compliant as possible:
+For now, we have configured Google Analytics to be as GDPR-compliant as possible:

 - Our data retention settings are set to the minimum duration possible (2 months).
 - All advertising features are disabled.